More at rubyonrails.org:

 Maintenance Policy for Ruby on Rails

-Support of the Rails framework is divided into four groups: New features, bug fixes, security issues, and severe security issues.
+Support of the Rails framework is divided into three groups: New features, bug fixes, and security issues.
 They are handled as follows, all versions, except for security releases, in X.Y.Z, format.

 Rails follows a shifted version of semver: